dhruvdroid/OTT-Sample/README.md

 implementation and learn something new.
 If I would have given choice to choose DI, I would have tried out the HILT (Reason - out of the box support by android team and testing capability)
 4. Implementation of the ROOM to save the user data, and cache to avoid the API call.
-5. Inclusion of uni test, couldn't complete it because of my pet medical emergency.
+5. Completion of unit test cases